bazbt3/rssupdatemasto/README.md

     "FuckModell": "#NFL #Browns #History",
     "spacebrowns": "#NFL #Browns"}
 ```
 Note: I *chose* to use this method of displaying the data within the `hashtags` file.
-(Using an `.ini` with `configparser` one must make the values lower case throughout - configparser converts the key's text to lower case, thus never matching the `term` value).
+(Do't bother using an `.ini` with `configparser` - configparser converts the key's text to lower case, thus never matching the `term` value for instance).

 ### Files the script creates:
 The code itself creates one file, which can be safely removed *while testing*, but which is necessary to create and retain a history:
 * `rssupdatemasto_base.txt` - the most recent post date, which must be retained to check if any later posts appear.
+If editing the date and time while testing, do not omit the time zone offset (e.g. `+0000`) - the script will fail with an error that comparing two different formats is not allowed.

 ### An example .gitignore file if saving this into a remote public repository:
 ```